Elin-Modding-Resources/Elin.Docs/ja/articles/15_Texture Mods/variation.md

 You can add more pairs to support additional skinsets.

-For example, to give an NPC 6 sprites (3 images for male and 3 images for non-male):
+For example, to give an NPC 6 variations (3 images for male and 3 images for non-male):
 + provide sprites `_skin0` to `_skin5`.
 + Then, put `0,1,2,3,4,5` into the `tiles` column in the Excel.